pip-services/pip-services-docs/content/en/node/expressions/io/string_scanner.md

 - **returns**: number - read character or *-1* if the stream is processed to the end.

 #### reset
-Resets scanner to the initial position
+Resets the scanner to the initial position.

 > `public` reset(): void

 #### unread
-Puts one character back into the stream stream.
+Puts one character back into the stream.

 > `public` unread(): void